 Data mining.
 Number crunching.
 Quantitative analytics.
 Call it what you want.
 We call it data science, and the College of Charleston is the first university in the U.S. to offer an undergraduate major (and minor) in this emerging field.

-When Charlie Epps — the mathematical genius of television’s “Numb3rs” — uses algorithmic analyses to help the FBI fight criminals, that’s data science (DS) at work.
-When pro basketball teams cross-reference video of specific player movements with performance data to determine effective offensive or defensive strategies, that’s DI at work as well.
+When eccentric genius Walter O’Brien and his team of brilliant misfits on CBS's "Scorpion" use algorithmic analyses to help the Department of Homeland Security fight criminals, that’s data science (DS) at work.
+When pro basketball teams cross-reference video of specific player movements with performance data to determine effective offensive or defensive strategies, that’s DS at work as well.

 Our program exposes you to different computer systems, programming languages (e.g. Python and SQL) and data mining tools.
 You’ll have access to outstanding facilities, including: